The first wave of tickets released for next year’s Glastonbury Festival has sold out in just 29 minutes.

 Please keep in mind that all Glastonbury Festival tickets are sold only on one site: glastonbury.seetickets.com – any other site claiming to sell tickets for the festival are not authentic, and you will be setting yourself up for disappointment.
 Make sure you are in the right place before putting down a deposit.

-That being said, as with every pre-Glastonbury year, there are numerous rumours and speculation feeding the Glasto Rumour Mill with who might headline Glastonbury 2019.
+As with every pre-Glastonbury year, there are numerous rumours and speculation feeding the Glasto Rumour Mill with who might headline Glastonbury 2019.

 Emily Eavis recently told BBC Radio 2’s Jo Whiley about the plans for the Glastonbury 2019 line-up and that they were going well, revealing that the Legend’s slot will be a “non-British female” and that Paul McCartney is ‘top of their list’ to headline.